gulrak/cadmium/README.md

-wrote my own implementation of a Commodore 64 emulator in C++, so one could say that I had no reason to actually make a CHIP-8 one, but on a longer weekend off, I stumbled across the topic, I knew the system from my trusty old HP48GX, during my study times in the 1990s, so I felt it would be fun to try to cobble an implementation together in a few hours.
+wrote my own implementation of a Commodore 64 emulator in C++, so one could say that I had no reason to actually make a CHIP-8 one, but on a longer weekend off, I stumbled across the topic, I knew the system from my trusty old HP-48GX, during my study times in the 1990s, so I felt it would be fun to try to cobble an implementation together in a few hours.
 It worked quite well, and as I was using raylib for some tools and took part in a raylib game jam, I saw this as a good fit.

 ![Cadmium debug view](media/cadmium_01.png?raw=true "A screenshot of the debug view")

+I had so much fun with this project that I added emulation of the original COSMAC VIP and the DREAM6800 to the project, to allow using those to run the historical CHIP-8 interpreters from the past and also to allow execution of hybrid CHIP-8 programs that contain a mix of CHIP-8 and assembly subroutines using the rarely supported `0nnn` opcode.
+So this project explores the corners of historic CHIP-8 as well and sometimes goes a bit beyond it.

 ## Online Version